 Format: RARRAY

-If IREACT = 1, RC1 is the first-order reaction rate for the dissolved (liquid) phase (unit, T-1).
+If IREACT = 1 or 3, RC1 is the first-order reaction rate for the dissolved (liquid) phase (unit, T-1).
 If a dual-domain system is simulated, the reaction rates for the liquid phase in the mobile and immobile domains are assumed to be equal.

 If IREACT = 2 (MONOD kinetics), RC1 is the product of total microbial concentration, Mt (unit, ML-3) and the maximum specific growth rate of the bacterium, umax (unit, T-1).